How to cool a baby down in hot weather: 10 tips every parent needs to know

 A cold wet flannel or makeshift ice compress is a quick and readily available hack that will help to cool a baby down in hot weather.

-“Jojo Maman Bebe have extra large muslin squares which are great for this as they create an extra layer between your baby’s skin and the ice pack.
-You can then nestle this into your babies buggy and this is wonderful to use at home on a hot night in their crib.”
+If your baby or toddler is overheating, wrap a few ice cubes in a muslin square and use this to cool down your baby in their crib or buggy.
+Extra large muslin squares are great for this as they create an extra layer between your baby’s skin and the ice pack.
+You can then nestle this into your baby's buggy and or at home on a hot night in their crib.

 Mum-of-two Amy says "these tips proved to be invaluable when I had babies during hot weather.
 Even now my children are older, I put large ice packs covered in muslins in their beds at night, and freeze towels for them to cover themselves with if they're particularly hot at night."